MOBILE MEALS PLAYBOOK

 - Best Practices for Mobile Operations

 This tool was created with generous support from the Arby’s Foundation as part of the School’s Out Foods In initiative.
+The Center for Best Practices would like to thank the Arby’s Foundation for their generous support.

 Many thanks to the Community Wealth Partners team for conducting research and analysis around best practices in mobile meal program design and for contributing to the development of this Mobile Meals Playbook.
 Community Wealth Partners is a Share Our Strength organization that allies with change agents to tackle social problems at the magnitude they exist.